Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 During these days, your estrogen production increases, which promotes the accumulation of a molecule called glycogen in your vagina.
 Glycogen is eaten by Lactobacillus bacteria which then produce lactic acid.
 A lot of lactic acid will irritate and damage your vaginal cells [2].

-CV can be easily mistaken for a yeast infection when only symptoms are considered.
-A history of antifungal treatments that did not work supports it could be CV.
-When in doubt, ask your provider for additional tests, as these will help establish a correct diagnosis.
+A history of antifungal treatments that did not work suggests the condition could be CV.
+When in doubt, ask your provider for additional tests, as these will help establish a correct diagnosis, including:

-• A pH measurement can also provide helpful information.
-Vaginal pH tends to be lower in women with CV (from 3.5 to 4.4) [3, 4].
+• A pH measurement–Vaginal pH tends to be lower in women with CV (from 3.5 to 4.4) [3, 4].

 In CV, the vaginal microbiome looks “normal”